 Domestic violence problems also may be a reason for the therapist to refer the client to a specialist.
 These issues are often related to power and control or substance abuse in a couple.
 Safety is always a top concern in therapy.

 Sometimes, money and financial stress is related to control and power problems in a couple and can lead to dysfunctional interactions and behaviors.
 Therapy can help a couple understand the reasons and possible solutions.

 It any of the topics discussed above sound familiar, perhaps it’s time to seek therapy.
-Take the first step and call Becker Counseling today at 732.406.4422.
+Take the first step and call or text Becker Counseling today at 732.406.4422.